 From grand château, to more modest family farmhouse, the details that help characterise the French Country style are generally more decorative and the materials a little less understated.
 Think wrought iron, antique brass, oak, beautiful big kitchens, flagstone floors and Juliet balconies.

 With its wealth of style and design expertise, Oswald Homes understands the subtleties of both looks, whether clients want to remain authentic to one, or create a seamless, customised blend of the two.

 The company has recently built shining examples of both styles, tailoring them for the Western Australian lifestyle and environment.

-In Applecross, the aptly named Long Island showcases traditional Hamptons design.
+In Applecross, Long Island showcases traditional Hamptons design.
 A substantial five-bedroom residence that includes a butler’s kitchen, formal dining room, ‘great room’ and guest suite, it is luxurious, sophisticated and perfectly unpretentious.